TN 51 (12-24)

 • the amount of the offer and whether the owner accepted it; and

-• if the owner has refused an offer that was at least two-thirds of the estimated CMV, his explanation for refusal.
+• if the owner has refused an offer that was at least two-thirds of the estimated CMV, their explanation for refusal.

 2. b.